NuvanaClub/Source-Code/PROJECT_SUMMARY.md

 ## 🎉 Conclusion

-Weed Wiki represents a comprehensive, legal-first approach to cannabis education and community building.
+Nuvana Club represents a comprehensive, legal-first approach to cannabis education and community building.
 With its robust technical foundation, extensive feature set, and strong community focus, it's positioned to become the leading platform for cannabis strain research and grow tracking.

 **Key Strengths:**
 - Legal-first, educational approach